fyxgaming/contracts/LootBoxesContract/readme.md

 ## Development

 This contract is written in Solidity and uses the Sapphire library for generating random numbers.
 To compile the contract, run `npx hardhat compile`.
-To deploy the contract, run `npx hardhat run scripts/deploy.ts`.
+To deploy the contract, run `npx hardhat run scripts/deploy.ts --network sapphire`.

 ### `openLootBox.ts`